Long-Term Safety of ARQ-154 Foam in Subjects With Seborrheic Dermatitis

 A Phase 2, Multicenter, Open-Label Study of the Long-Term Safety of ARQ-154 Foam 0.3% in Subjects With Seborrheic Dermatitis

 This is an open-label, long-term safety study of roflumilast ARQ-154 foam 0.3% in subjects with seborrheic dermatitis involving up to 20% total Body Surface Area (BSA).
-Investigational product will be applied topically once daily for 52 weeks.
-Cohort 1 will be rollover participants from study ARQ-154-203 (NCT04091646) and will roll into treatment in the current study without interruption.
-Cohort 2 will include participants from ARQ-154-203 who began treatment in the current study after a gap from completing treatment in the prior study.
+Study was applied topically once daily for 52 weeks.
+Cohort 1 subjects are rollover subjects from study ARQ-154-203 (NCT04091646) and were rolled into treatment in the current study without interruption.
+Cohort 2 includes participants from ARQ-154-203 who began treatment in the current study after a gap from completing treatment in the prior study.

 Study Overview